Sevastromo/sevastromo.github.io/top10.md

 7. **Resident Evil 3 Remake** - a fun game, a lackluster remake.
 This could've been so much more...
 8. **Loop Hero** - a fun roguelike with an original set of mechanics.
 9. **Fallout 2** - a beautifully grim world fully realized and begging to be explored.
+10. **Valheim** - not my cup of tea, but it was fun and I could see myself giving it another shot.

 ### Best of 2020